 3.2 Semen Quality

-The basic semen quality parameters in between different age groups of Malpura rams are given in Table 1.
+The basic semen quality parameters in different age groups of Malpura rams are given in Table 1.
 Younger rams produced significantly higher semen volumes compared to older rams (p<0.05).
 Sperm concentration was numerically higher in older rams, although the difference was not significant.
 Semen consistency varied, with 1.71% of samples from older rams classified as watery compared to none in younger rams.
-Mass motility scores were similar between groups (Group I: 4.62 ± 0.16 vs. Group II: 4.16 ± 0.48, p>0.05).
+Mass motility scores were similar between groups.
 Sperm viability did not differ significantly.
-Morphological abnormalities were slightly higher in older rams but not statistically significant.
+Morphological abnormalities were slightly higher in older rams, but not statistically significant.

-Table 1: Basic semen characteristics of Malpura rams of different age group
+Table 1: Basic semen characteristics of Malpura rams of different age groups